quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 interval extends beyond those bounds, the next fit adds 20% of the new interval's width at each end, leaving room for subsequent shifts.
 If the expanded interval cannot be fitted within the pole budget, fitting retries the actual bounds.
-Every reuse checks temperature, pole budget, required functions, and sampled accuracy on the current interval.
-Charge-only evaluations can fit just the occupation function; the final density evaluation includes entropy.
+Every reuse checks temperature, pole budget, and sampled Fermi-function accuracy on the current interval.
+Entropy coefficients are attached when needed without changing the accepted density poles or residues.

 ## Reusing sparse work